Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Introduction

-Our work also connects to the studies of transfer learning and integrative analysis.
-For example, \cite{tang2016fused} introduce a fused lasso regression method to identify heterogeneity patterns of coefficients and to merge the homogeneous parameter clusters across multiple datasets; \cite{fang2018integrative} propose an integrative sparse principal component analysis approach for multiple independent datasets, where the similarities between datasets are measured by the distance between factor loadings or by the signs of the loadings; \cite{Li03072019} propose the spatially clustered coefficient regression method, which incorporates spatial neighborhood information via regularization; \cite{li2022transfer} consider estimation and prediction of a high-dimensional linear regression in the setting of transfer learning; \cite{zhang2022transfer} examine high-dimensional quantile regression under a transfer learning framework; \cite{cai2022individual} propose an integrative estimation procedure for data-shielding high-dimensional regression, which protects individual-level data by leveraging a summary-statistics-based integration method; \cite{tian2023transfer} study the transfer learning problem under high-dimensional generalized linear models; \cite{li2023transfer} focus on high-dimensional Gaussian graphical models; \cite{Zhang02012024} study how to improve estimation efficiency in clustered coefficient regression for distributed network systems by aggregating information from neighboring nodes; \cite{cai2024transfer} employ minimax rate theory to study the estimation of the mean of random functions; \cite{gu2024robust} propose an angle-based approach to exploit the similarity between two linear regression models; \cite{cao2023transfer} study the application of transfer learning techniques to financial portfolio optimization problem by penalizing the distance between the pre-trained portfolio and the transferred portfolio; \cite{morstedt2024cross} propose a novel covariance estimator and the corresponding portfolio strategy based on non-linear shrinkage, where historically optimal shrinkage parameters are transferred to the current estimation task.
-Be different with them, we focus on the multi-task factor model and utilize the potential interconnected features of different sectors in a data-adaptive manner.
+This paper also connects to the studies of transfer learning and integrative analysis.
+Recently, \cite{tang2016fused} introduce a fused lasso regression method to identify heterogeneity patterns of coefficients and to merge the homogeneous parameter clusters across multiple datasets; \cite{fang2018integrative} propose an integrative sparse principal component analysis approach for multiple independent datasets, where the similarities between datasets are measured by the distance between factor loadings or by the signs of the loadings; \cite{li2022transfer} consider estimation and prediction of a high-dimensional linear regression in the setting of transfer learning; \cite{tian2023transfer} study the transfer learning problem under high-dimensional generalized linear models; \cite{li2023transfer} focus on high-dimensional Gaussian graphical models; \cite{cai2024transfer} employ minimax rate theory to study the estimation of the mean of random functions; \cite{gu2024robust} propose an angle-based approach to exploit the similarity between two linear regression models; \cite{cao2023transfer} study the application of transfer learning techniques to financial portfolio optimization problem by penalizing the distance between the pre-trained portfolio and the transferred portfolio; \cite{morstedt2024cross} propose a novel covariance estimator and the corresponding portfolio strategy based on non-linear shrinkage, where historically optimal shrinkage parameters are transferred to the current estimation task.
+Different from them, we focus on the analysis of multi-task factor model and adaptively utilize the potential interconnected features across different sectors for portfolio allocation.